aureliusenterprise/Aurelius-Atlas-helm-chart/README.md

 ## Required Packages
 The deployment requires the following packages:
 - Certificate Manager
-  - To handel and manage the creation of certificates
+  - To handle and manage the creation of certificates
   - Used in demo: cert-manager
 - Ingress Controller
   - Used to create an entry point to the cluster through an external IP.